Thanks to all who attended

 Also please check the Workshops page for individual workshops you are interested

-Wednesday evening October 5, 2016: Syncopated Ribbons
+Wednesday evening April 5, 2017:

+Join us in our love of quilting!
 We have much to offer you through our monthly programs, local and national quilt instructors and lecturers, monthly QuiltLine members only newsletter, social evenings, small quilt bees and multiple community outreach projects.
 All of these programs are planned by our members who volunteer their time on our various committees.
 We look forward to your joining us and becoming an active and supporting member!

 Our Outreach projects supply hundreds of "Cuddle" quilts each year for infants and children at a local hospital, "Comfort" quilts for female cancer patients, and "Quilts for Soldiers" to the Veteran's Hospice Center as well as returning veterans through the USO of North Carolina, Charlotte-Douglass International Airport Center.